Coded matrix computation with gradient coding: Introduction

 Within coded computation, the central node first performs a block-decomposition of $\A^T$ and $\B$ as follows.

 Each worker node is allowed to store the equivalent of $1/pm$-fraction of $\A$ and $1/pn$-fraction of $\B$.
-The overall idea is to encode the submatrices of $\A$ and $\B$ and assign the worker nodes the task of computing the product of these encoded submatrices, such that the work central node can decode if enough tasks are completed.
+The overall idea is to encode the submatrices of $\A$ and $\B$ and assign the worker nodes the task of computing the product of these encoded submatrices, such that the central node can decode if enough tasks are completed.

-{\bf Related Work:} In the polynomial schemes \cite{dutta2019optimal,yu2020straggler, salman_secured}, the encoding functions are polynomial evaluation maps.
-Upon multiplication of the encoded matrices, it turns out that the desired terms appear as coefficients of certain monomials and the other coefficients are treated as interference.
+{\bf Related Work:} In polynomial-based schemes \cite{dutta2019optimal,yu2020straggler, salman_secured}, the encoding functions are polynomial evaluation maps.
+Upon multiplication of the encoded matrices, the desired terms appear as coefficients of certain monomials and the other coefficients are treated as interference.
 If enough worker nodes return their results, there are enough evaluation points so that the polynomial can be interpolated and the desired terms and hence $\A^T \B$ can be recovered.

 In particular, the Mat-Dot code \cite{dutta2019optimal} applies in the setting when $m=n=1$ and arbitrary $p$ and has recovery threshold of $2p-1$.
-The entangled polynomial (EP) code applies for any $m,n$ and $p$ and has threshold of $pmn+p-1$.
+The entangled polynomial code (EPC) \cite{yu2020straggler} applies for any $m,n$ and $p$ and has threshold of $pmn+p-1$.
 The decoding process in both cases requires interpolating polynomials of degree $2p-2$ and $pmn+p-2$ respectively.
 There have been several works that have examined the case of $p=1$.

 The issue of numerical stability has been examined in several works.
 For instance, \cite{8849468} works within a different basis set of polynomials.
 In \cite{ramamoorthy2019numerically}, the authors presented a technique that exploits the properties of rotation and circulant permutation matrices for improved numerical stability and in \cite{8919859,das2020coded}, the authors used random linear combinations for the encoding.
 Low weight encodings were considered in \cite{das2020coded,dasunifiedtreatment} that also demonstrated a scheme that continues to have the optimal threshold.
 Finally, techniques that leverage partial stragglers have also been investigated in several works \cite{kiani2018exploitation,das2020coded,dasunifiedtreatment,c3les}.
+We note here that for large values of $p,m$ and $n$, the numerical instability issue with the Mat-Dot and EP code approaches is especially acute.
+In addition, as we will see their encoding weights are also high, rendering them unsuitable for sparse input matrices.